sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.26.10 =
+*   Improved the compatibility with Google Docs/Drive spreadsheet exported as CSV

 = 1.26.9 =
 *   CSVs are now never saved as WordPress attachments, even if they are later deleted, they are now read directly from temporary paths